 The Role of James Madison in the Creation of the Bill of Rights

 When the Constitution was promulgated on 17 September 1787, it met with widespread approval.
 Yet, because it was a document of compromises, no one approved it in its entirety.
-Even the strongest Federalists such as James Madison, Alexander Hamilton, and James Wilson objected to some parts of the Constitution.
+Even Federalists such as James Madison, Alexander Hamilton, and James Wilson objected to some parts of the Constitution.

 Another factor during the ratification process influencing Madison’s position on amendments was a movement among Antifederalists advocating for a second constitutional convention.
 Madison feared such a convention would use many of the proposed amendments made by state ratification conventions as the basis for an entirely new constitution.
 This concern was paramount in Madison’s evolution in thinking on the necessity of amendments.